FinTrak-Solutions/.github/profile/DEMO.md

 "First, let's register as a new user.
 On our cover page, we see our FinTrack logo and two options.
 I'll press '1' to access the signup page.

 For registration, I'll enter:
-- Username: 'Rust FinTrack'
+- Username: 'FinTrack'
-- Email: 'rust@example.com'
+- Email: 'fintrack@example.com'
 - Password: 'demo123'
 - And confirm the password